Semhal22/alx-higher_level_programming/0x14-javascript-web_scraping/README.md

     - Display status code of a GET request
 3. Star wars movie title
     - Print the title of a Star Wars movie where episode number matches a given integer
+4. Star wars Wedge Antilles
+    - Prints the number of movies where some character is present